 The saiga antelope, an ice age relic, once roamed alongside woolly mammoths and saber-toothed tigers.
 Today, the population of this ancient species is in collapse.
 In just a 15-year period, their numbers have dropped by 95 percent, which represents the sharpest collapse for a mammal species ever recorded.
-Poaching and habitat loss are historically the main culprits, but over the last several years a new scourge has arrived: a mysterious disease that has wiped out more than 120,000 saiga in a matter of weeks, nearly half of the remaining worldwide population, reports Nature.
+Poaching and habitat loss are historically the main culprits, but in 2015 a new scourge arrived: a bacteria that wiped out more than 200,000 saiga in a matter of weeks, nearly half of the remaining worldwide population, reports NPR.

 It's difficult to comprehend the loss that this species has suffered in such a short time.
 "Apocalyptic" is not too strong a word.

-Whatever this disease is, it strikes with alarming quickness.
+The disease strikes with alarming quickness.
 Animals typically die within hours of developing symptoms, which include depression, diarrhea and frothing at the mouth.
 The only good news is that the mass die-off appears to be over, as few new deaths have occurred since the initial collapse.
-But unless scientists can identify exactly what is killing the antelope, there could be no stopping another catastrophe.

 One reason for optimism is that the saiga is a resilient animal, and the species has survived population collapses in the past.
 Though not as severe as the recent die-off, similar events also occurred in 1984, 2010 and 2012, and the species was able to recover.
 Part of the reason the saiga is so well-adapted to such population collapses is that the animals have a high reproductive rate.
 They regularly produce triplets and have the highest fetal biomass of any mammal.